Overland vehicle modifications

 Learning self recovery

-We all get stuck at one point or another, usually through driver error.
+We all get stuck at one point or another.
+Usually through driver error, at least in our experience.
 Regardless, you must know how to self recover.
 There won’t always be help nearby.
 All your overland vehicle modifications and fancy self recovery equipment are useless if you don’t know how to use them.
-Someone will end up being seriously hurt because you took a risk based on a false sense of security.
+Someone could end up seriously hurt because you took a risk based on a false sense of security.

 1. Know when you should reduce your tyre pressure and to what level

 2. Know how and when to use your sand mats

 3. Know how your winch works

 4. Know how to self recover if or when your winch electrics fail

 5. Know how deep you need to dig your spare tyre in to sand or mud to pull your vehicle out

 6. Know when to stop and turn around.